whalebone/wb-docs/en/local_resolver.rst

 .. image:: ./img/lr_forwarder.png
    :align: center

-After saving the changes you have to restart the resolver services with the following command: ``cd /etc/whalebone && docker-compose down && docker-compose up -d``
+After saving the changes you have to restart the resolver services (DNS service will be down during restart) with the following command: ``cd /etc/whalebone && sudo docker-compose down && sudo docker-compose up -d``